 As Queer Coded, we aim to create a safe space for those who identify as LBGTQ2IA+, and allies.
 We are a group who is working hard towards making Computer Science a more diverse and welcoming field.
 Overall, Queer Coded is a community to meet like-minded people who want to bond over Computer Science at the University of British Columbia.

-A pronoun is how you refer to someone, for example using she or they.
-Please ask people what their pronouns are if you are meeting them for the first time.
+A pronoun is how you refer to people, (e.g. she, him, theirs).
+Please ask people what their pronouns are if you are meeting them for the first time, and share your pronouns if you are comfortable doing so.
 If you make a mistake and refer to someone with the wrong pronoun, apologize and move on.

 Racism, sexism, classism, homophobia, biphobia, transphobia, ableism, fatphobia, ageism or discrimination on basis of ethnicity, immigration status, or religious, cultural, and/or spiritual beliefs, or any other kind of oppressive behaviour is unacceptable and will be challenged.
 Please do not use slurs that are not yours to use.